-With metal candle molds you will need mold plugs and a sealing clay or tape.
+With metal candle molds you will need mold plugs and sealing clay or tape.
+I use air dry clay.
 Be prepared for leaks.
-Some molds also require wick pins as a place holder for the wick as opposed to a hole to thread the wick through.
+Some molds also require wick pins as a placeholder for the wick as opposed to a hole to thread the wick through.

 The clear structure of these candle molds is a benefit if you need to see what you are doing while creating candle art.

 The downside to some of the 2 piece polycarbonate candle molds is they are prone to leaking at the seam.
 Unlike silicone molds that are flexible, binding them together with rubber bands doesn’t always hold the wax in the mold.